3D Structure Editor

 This will use the MMFF94s forcefield to run a quick optimization.

 You can select a subset of atoms, and it will only optimize these atoms.
-The forcefield will recalculate bonds based on distance, and thus will not respect any bonds you have drawn.
+The forcefield will attempt to respect any drawn bonds.

 To optimize the structure you have drawn with GFN-FF, select "Optimize with forcefield" (you must be logged in and subscribed to access this feature).